Pesticides in canadian freshwater

 Pesticides are largely used in agricultural settings, and to a lesser extent, in urban areas.
 They can be transported into water bodies where they pose a risk to aquatic life.
-Scientists from Environment Canada’s Water Quality Monitoring and Surveillance programme assess the presence of various pesticides and their levels in selected ecosystems.
+Scientists from Environment and Climate Change Canada’s Water Quality Monitoring and Surveillance programme assess the presence of various pesticides and their levels in selected ecosystems.

 This territory includes 70% of the land dedicated to the agriculture in Canada.
 Due to the vast expanse of cultivated land, more pesticides are used in the Prairies than in any other region in Canada.
 Aquatic ecosystems are therefore becoming vulnerable to pesticide contamination.

 Pesticides are known to be found in streams and rivers near farms, but could they also be in urban waterways?